Sunday, October 25, 2009

 Routed Protocol

-Helps router decide which paths to send traffic Actually sends traffic between devices running at layer 3 (network layer) in OSI model
+Helps router decide which paths to send traffic Actually sends traffic between devices running at layer 3 (network layer) in the OSI model

 Allow routers to dynamically advertise and learn and use efficient routes to the destination Carry information used by Routing protocol(s)